yanganto/near-staking-knd/docs/run.md

 For `mainnet` replace the word `testnet` in the urls above.

-**Stakenet**

-For `stakenet` at the time of writing backups are not versioned, so for the time being, if deploying on `shardnet` remove this option, for now we have hardcoded the `shardnet` node to pull from this backup.
+**Shardnet**

+At the time of writing `shardnet` does not provide any official backups sources.
+In our module we however provide our own [unversioned bucket](https://github.com/kuutamolabs/kuutamod/blob/main/nix/modules/neard/shardnet/default.nix) that is daily updated.
 As shardnet evolves and alignes this will be updated.

 ---